-There are three general categories of military people: active duty (full-time soldiers and sailors), reserve & guard forces (usually work a civilian job, but can be called to full-time military duty), and veterans and retirees (past members of the military).
-And of course there are the millions of family members and friends of military members, past and present.
+There are three general categories of military people: active duty (full-time soldiers and sailors), reserve & guard forces (usually work a civilian job but can be called to full-time military duty), and veterans and retirees (past members of the military).
+And of course, there are the millions of family members and friends of military members, past and present.

 But you're here to learn more about the military.
-There is much to learn!
+There is much to learn.
 So first the basics.

-Who Is In Charge of the 6 Military Branches?
+Who Is in Charge of the 6 Military Branches?

-What are the Branches of the Military?
+What Are the Branches of the Military?

 Each branch of the military has a unique mission within the overall mission of U.S. security and peace.
 In addition to the six branches of the military, the Army and Air National Guards also serve their own special functions.
 Here's a rundown:

-Air Force and Air Force Reserve:
+Air Force and Air Force Reserve

 The nation's source of air and space power.
-The primary mission of the USAF is to fly planes, helicopters, and satellites.
+The primary mission of the USAF is to fly planes, helicopters and satellites.

-Air National Guard:
+Air National Guard

-The Air National Guard as we know it today is a separate reserve component of the United States Air Force.
+The Air National Guard, as we know it today, is a separate reserve component of the United States Air Force.

-Army and Army Reserve:
+Army and Army Reserve

 The dominant land power.
-The Army generally moves in to an area, secures it, and instills order and values before it leaves.
+The Army generally moves into an area, secures it and instills order and values before it leaves.
 It also guards U.S. installations and properties throughout the world.

-Army National Guard:
+Army National Guard

 The Army National Guard is an elite group of warriors who dedicate a portion of their time to serving their nation.
-Each state has its own Guard, as required by the Constitution; in fact, it is the only branch of the military whose existence is actually required by the Constitution.
+Each state has its own Guard, as required by the Constitution; in fact, it is the only branch of the military whose existence actually is required by the Constitution.

-Coast Guard and Coast Guard Reserve:
+Coast Guard and Coast Guard Reserve

 The Coast Guard's mission is primarily with domestic waterways.
-The Coast Guard does rescues, law enforcement, drug prevention, and clears waterways.
+The Coast Guard does rescues, law enforcement, drug prevention and clears waterways.

-Marine Corps and Marine Corps Reserve:
+Marine Corps and Marine Corps Reserve

-The Marine Corps is known as the U.S.' rapid-reaction force.
+The Marine Corps is known as the country's rapid-reaction force.
 They are trained to fight by sea and land, and usually are the first "boots on the ground."
 Marines are known as the world's fiercest warriors.

-Navy and Navy Reserve:
+Navy and Navy Reserve

-The Navy accomplishes its missions primarily by sea, but also by air and land.
+The Navy accomplishes its missions primarily by sea but also by air and land.
 It secures and protects the oceans around the world to create peace and stability, making the seas safe for travel and trade.

-The newest branch of the military, the U.S. Space Force was signed into law in December, 2019.
+The newest branch of the military, the U.S. Space Force, was signed into law in December 2019.
 The Space Force currently does not have a reserve component.
 The sixth branch of the military, the Space Force is also still in development and will be for some time as many final decisions are made, including uniforms, basing and even recruitment.